Pastrnak scores with 12 seconds left, Bruins edge Stars 3-2 - Philly

-DALLAS (AP) - Once the Boston Bruins broke through in the third period, they couldn't be stopped.

-David Pastrnak snapped a tie with 12 seconds left and the Bruins scored three straight goals in the third to rally past the fading Dallas Stars 3-2 on Friday night.
+DALLAS (AP) - David Pastrnak broke a tie with 12 seconds left and the Boston Bruins scored three straight goals in the third period to rally past the fading Dallas Stars 3-2 on Friday night.

-"We said between periods we just need the one goal," Pastrnak said.
-"If we get the first one, we're going to get another."

-Brad Marchand scored Boston's first goal and assisted on the other two, including a short-handed goal by Tim Schaller that tied it midway through the third period.

-With only seconds remaining, a scramble followed a faceoff in the Dallas end, and Marchand passed to Pastrnak in front.
+A scramble followed a faceoff in the Dallas end, and Brad Marchand passed to Pastrnak in front.
 While falling down, he put the puck past Stars goalie Kari Lehtonen.

-"I was thinking shoot," Marchand said, "but I had a couple guys in my lane and I saw (Pastrnak) drive and I figured if I get it down there, hopefully he can make a play."

 The second-place Bruins won for the first time in three games (1-0-2) to move within four points of Atlantic Division leader Tampa Bay.
 Boston has already clinched a playoff berth.